Managed Service Provider (MSP) Insurance

 IT business owner makes calculations on a tablet.

-A managed service provider with only a few employees will pay lower average costs for insurance than a larger business.
+A managed service provider with only a few employees will pay less for insurance than a larger business.

 How do I get MSP insurance?